Drew Fickett: Post-UFC

 Following his release from the UFC in 2007, Fickett stayed busy fighting for a number of smaller tier promotions including HDNet Fights, Cage Rage and Strikeforce.

 Fickett had been scheduled to fight Ryan Ford for the Maximum Fighting Championship welterweight title at MFC 17: Hostile Takeover on July 25, 2008.
 However, after signing an agreement for the MFC fight, he signed another agreement to fight Luke Stewart at the Strikeforce: Melendez vs. Thomson event on June 27, 2008, as a replacement for an injured Joe Riggs.
 This placed him in breach of his agreement with MFC, which stated that he would not fight for five weeks prior to his MFC date.
 As a result, he ended up being removed from both fight cards, and MFC president/owner Mark Pavelich declared that Fickett would never again fight in the MFC.

 From August 2008 to August 2009, Fickett suffered the worst year of his professional career, with only 2 wins versus 8 losses.
 Fickett later revealed in interviews that he had not even trained for these fights.

 Fickett returned in 2010 with a renewed focus.
 He defeated fellow UFC veteran Derrick Noble by submission, ending his 5 fight losing streak.
 In September 2010, he won the one night Shine: Lightweight Grand Prix which saw him fight three times over the course of the evening.
 He ended all of the fights in the first round via submission and declared, "I'm back" in his post-fight interview.

 Maximum Fighting Championship

-Fickett then signed a multi-fight contract with the Maximum Fighting Championship.
+Fickett signed a multi-fight contract with the Maximum Fighting Championship, announced in January 2011.
 His first fight was against Matt Veach at MFC 28 on February 25, 2011.
 He won via submission in the first round.
 MFC announced his release from the organization following his loss to Tatsuya Kawajiri.